 That said, there are a few things you’ll want to bring on your own:

 - Weather-appropriate layered clothes (they'll probably get dirty)

 - Your own lunch and snacks

 - A good attitude!

-”Every little thing you’re doing, whether it’s pounding walls together or helping clean up the job site, helps the job continue moving and helps someone get into a home that they’re currently not in,” says Kevin.
+”Every little thing you’re doing, whether it’s pounding walls together or helping clean up the job site, helps the job continue moving," says Kevin, "and helps someone get into a home that they’re currently not in."